pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * We have been watching the TV show, Friends.
 * I have been watching videos in English.
 * I will watch some videos about GCP security before I take the exam.
----
-Ana: Do you watch TV?

-Bob: No, I don't watch TV.

----
 ## wake up/ woken up/ woken
 * The neighbors woke me up.
 * I should have woken up earlier but I didn't.